codeguy/php-the-right-way/pages/Functional-Programming.md

 `criteria_greater_than` is called).

 Early binding is used by default for importing `$min` variable into the created function.
 For true closures with late binding one should use a reference when importing.
-Imagine a templating or input validation libraries, where closure is defined to capture variables in scope and access them later when the anonymous function is evaluated.
+Imagine a templating or input validation library, where closure is defined to capture variables in scope and access them later when the anonymous function is evaluated.

 * [Read about Anonymous functions][anonymous-functions]